dongbaoq/dongbaoq.github.io/_pages/about.md

   - /about.html
 ---

 I am student of the Seoul national university major in statistics and mathematics.
-Here is the milestone on my interest in mathematics and statistics.

-At the year 2022, I had a shallow interest on mathematical optimization and deep neural networks.
-The next year 2023, I changed my interest to analysis.
-I learned basic knowledge about fourier analsys, complex analysis and real analysis by reading Stein & Shakarchi's books.
-My interest continued to 2024, and studied probability theory.
-While doing this, I found topology is quite an attractive field.
-So since 2025, I am focusing on studying topology and geometry.

 ## Structure of the Blog

+### Publications

+You can find my publications here.

+### Posts

+In posts, I uploaded some short idea pieces.

 ### Book Review & Study